MileHacker Logo

 Borscht is a hearty beetroot soup, often with sour cream.
 Shchi is traditional Russian cabbage soup.
 Both are staples in most Russian restaurants and "stolovyas."

-Hearty and comforting.
+Hearty and reassuring.

 Pelmeni & Vareniki